 We pride ourselves on offering a safe and respectful, and inclusive work environment for all LGBTIQ (lesbian, gay, bisexual, transgender, intersex and queer) employees where everybody feels comfortable in ‘bringing their whole self to work’.

-The Aurizon LGBTIQ and Allied Network has over 100 members and this is growing.
+The Aurizon LGBTIQ and Allied Network, 'ALLin', has over 400 members and this is growing.
+ALLin has local leads in many Aurizon worksites and an active Steering Committee delivering on Aurizon’s LGBTIQ Inclusion Strategy.

 We are continually exploring ways to creating a respectful and inclusive workplace.
 We are committed to building an accessible and inclusive company for the long term including increasing the participation of people with disability in Australian employment and business.